-Back pain can be depressing, especially chronic lower back pain that has been around more than three months.
+Back pain can be dispiriting, specifically chronic lower back pain that has been around more than three months.
 Palmer Chiropractic Center sees this every day.
 Every Lynchburg chiropractic back pain patient deals with it differently.
 Some will exercise more.
 Some will eat more.
 Some will sit more.
 Some will turn to anti-depressant drugs.
-Palmer Chiropractic Center offers a chiropractic treatment plan to alleviate the pain, thereby reducing the need for anti-depressant drugs. ("How long will it take?" is often a question.
-The answer: possibly not as long as you think.)
-But if you take anti-depressants, know that you aren't alone.
+Palmer Chiropractic Center offers a chiropractic treatment plan to relieve the pain, thereby reducing the requirement for anti-depressant drugs. ("How long will it take?" is often a question.
+The answer: possibly faster than you might believe.)
+But if you take anti-depressants, take comfort in knowing that you aren't the only one.
 Read on…

-Anti-depressants aren’t candy, but there are a lot of Lynchburg people taking them as if they were.
-One report shares that Americans’ use of them is on the rise.
+A lot of people in Lynchburg are taking anti-depressants as if they were candy.
+One report states that Americans’ are using them in an increasing number.
 (1,5) 27 million in 2005!
 (2) More women than men take them.
 (5) But many take them for minor complaints of depression and trouble coping with everyday issues without understanding the more major risks associated with their use.
-(1) Now, Palmer Chiropractic Center is certainly NOT advising anyone to take themselves off any medication.
+(1) Now, Palmer Chiropractic Center is absolutely NOT advising anyone to take themselves off any medication.
 We just want to share research findings and present some healthy approaches to dealing with Lynchburg anti-depressant use.

 So if you take antidepressants or know someone else in Lynchburg who does, Palmer Chiropractic Center urges you to note the following hazard to your health.